tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if any of dwc:decimalLatitude or dwc:decimalLongitude or dwc:countryCode are bdq:Empty; AMENDED dwc:decimalLatitude and dwc:decimalLongitude if the coordinates were transposed or one or more of the signs of the coordinates were reversed to align the location with dwc:countryCode; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if any of dwc:decimalLatitude or dwc:decimalLongitude or dwc:countryCode are bdq:Empty; AMENDED dwc:decimalLatitude and dwc:decimalLongitude if the coordinates were transposed or one or more of the signs of the coordinates were reversed to align the location with dwc:countryCode according to the bdq:sourceAuthority; otherwise NOT_AMENDED

 #### Information Elements